 4. The Balance of Payments

-- The balance of payments is a crucial tool - for understanding international economic relations - Only relevant in a monetary economy - Meaningless in the absence of monetary exchange - We can make a BoP for any individual person - So let's do it!
+- A crucial tool for understanding international economic relations - Only relevant in a monetary economy - Meaningless in the absence of monetary exchange - We can make a BoP for any individual person - So let's do it!